AMCAS Work and Activities: How to Write & Categorize

 Here’s the truth: no one gets into medical school because they had exactly 15 perfectly filled-out activities.
 But people absolutely get rejected because their activities section was lazy, generic, or worse, forgettable.

-The AMCAS Work and Activities section needs to be a snapshot of who you’ve been when no one was watching.
-It’s where AdComs look to see:
+The AMCAS Work and Activities section is where AdComs look to see:

 • Do you show up consistently?